wesleywerner/eureka-docs/source/basics/index.rst

 * Press :kbd:`tab` to enter 2D view
 * Press :kbd:`v` for vertices edit mode
-* Click with the :kbd:`RMB` to insert vertices that bridge the neighbouring sectors
+* Click with the :kbd:`RMB` to insert vertices that bridge the neighboring sectors
 * Make the line of the doorway 128 units in length, this is the size of the wide door texture
 * When the join is complete, the rooms are connected